solita/solita.github.com/_posts/2015-05-29-rest-virusscan.md

 In this case the virus scanner is [ClamAV](http://www.clamav.net/index.html), which is a open source virus scanner.
 Installing ClamAV on Linux is [a few simple commands](https://github.com/solita/clamav-java/blob/master/env/clamd.sh).

+The diagram may look complicated as there are separate servers for the application, scanner and logging.
+You could run everything with just one server, but then you wouldn't need a REST service.
+The REST service makes sense when you deploy one scanner service used from multiple applications.
+The log server is optional, ClamAV doesn't require it.

 ## Setting up the REST service